 In an effort to help raise awareness of hunger in the United States, Tyson Foods initiated the KNOW Hunger campaign in early 2011.
-The project is designed to encourage people to KNOW the scope of hunger in their own communities and get involved in relief efforts, so someday there will be NO hunger in our country.
+The project was designed to encourage people to KNOW the scope of hunger in their own communities and get involved in relief efforts, so someday there will be NO hunger in our country.

-As part of the launch of the campaign, Tyson collaborated with the Food Research and Action Center (FRAC) to commission one of the largest and most comprehensive surveys ever conducted exclusively on attitudes and perceptions of hunger.
+Tyson collaborated with the Food Research and Action Center (FRAC) to commission one of the largest and most comprehensive surveys ever conducted exclusively on attitudes and perceptions of hunger.
 The results were announced on March 10, 2011.
 Key findings included:

-• One in four Americans is worried about having enough money to put food on the table in the next year.
+- One in four Americans is worried about having enough money to put food on the table in the next year.

-• Many Americans are unaware of how serious hunger is in their own communities.
+- Many Americans are unaware of how serious hunger is in their own communities.

 The campaign launch also included Tyson’s commitment to donate one million pounds of high quality protein (boneless, skinless chicken breasts) to 37 food banks across the U.S. during the month of March.
-Each food bank will receive a full truck load, or about 29,000 pounds, of boneless chicken, enough to serve 116,000 meals per community.
+Each food bank received a full truck load, or about 29,000 pounds, of boneless chicken, enough to serve 116,000 meals per community.